Glastonbury Festival Events Ltd

 Photo ID

-5 - All GFEL stewards working on site are required to upload a recent photo to their account for improved security and safeguarding.
+5 - All GFEL stewards working on site are required to upload a recent photo to their account clearly showing their face and shoulders (like a passport photo, but you can smile) for improved security and safeguarding.
+This photo will be printed on your steward laminate.

 Access Requirements

-If you are an Access Steward, and if you have accessibility requirements, then follow the link on your home page to specify them and request resources as required.
-The Access team will determine whether your application for such resources is successful, and please direct all such communications direct with this team.
+If you are an Access Steward (working for Katie and Claire), and if you have accessibility requirements, then follow the link on your home page to specify them and request resources as required.
+The Access team will determine whether your application for such resources is successful, and please direct all such communications to this team.

 Medical Conditions

-7 - All GFEL stewards working on site are required to inform us of any known medical conditions which may affect your safety or the public ticket-holders’ safety in carrying out your duties.
+7 - All GFEL stewards working on site are required to inform us of any known medical conditions which may affect your safety, or the safety of those around you when you are carrying out your duties.
+For stewards who are not part of the Access Stewards team, please discuss with your team leader, or use Contact Us and request a chat with Bev before your place is confirmed.

 Medical Issues on Site

-8 - If you are unable to work on site during the festival due to illness or injury, please give us as much notice as possible, and make your way to Big Ground Medical for support.
+8 - If you are unable to work on site during the festival due to illness or injury, please notify your team leader immediately and make your way to Big Ground Medical for support.

 UK Work Visas